 \subsection{A first example}

-In the realm of classical physics it is possible to consistently assume the existence of values for intrinsic properties (e.g., the length) of a physical object.
-While it might be that a deficit in the preparation or measurement procedure leads to nondeterministic measurement outcomes, this uncertainty can always be assumed to be the result of insufficient control of certain parameters in the experiment.
-Quantum theory fundamentally contradicts such a point of view and quantum contextuality is one way to reveal this contradiction.

-Arguably, the simplest example of this phenomenon, in which state preparation plays no role, is provided by the so-called ``Peres-Mermin square,'' \cite{Peres:1990PLA, Mermin:1990PRL, Peres:1991JPA, Peres:1992FP, Mermin:1993RMP, Peres:1993} a construction of nine measurements arranged in a square:
+Arguably the simplest example of Kochen-Specker contextuality, in which state preparation plays no role, is provided by the so-called Peres-Mermin (PM) square, \cite{Peres:1990PLA, Mermin:1990PRL, Peres:1991JPA, Peres:1992FP, Mermin:1993RMP, Peres:1993} a construction of nine measurements arranged in a square:

-Each measurement is dichotomic, i.e., it has only two possible outcomes, in this case labeled by $+1$ and $-1$.
+Each measurement is dichotomic, i.e., it has only two possible outcomes, in this case labeled as $+1$ and $-1$.
 If we think in classical terms, there could be nine properties of an object and performing a measurement reveals whether the property is present ($+1$) or absent ($-1$).

-In the following, it is assumed that the three measurements in each column and row form a ``context'', i.e., a set of measurements whose values could, in principle, be jointly measured without disturbance.
+In the following, it is assumed that the three measurements in each column and row form a ``context,'' i.e., a set of measurements whose values could in principle be jointly measured.
 We write $ABC$ to denote the product of the values of the measurements $A$, $B$, and $C$ for a single object.
-Similarly we use $abc$, $Aa\alpha$, etc. In a classical model describing the object, each of the nine measurements has a definite value, independent of which context the measurement is contained in.
+Similarly we use $abc$, $Aa\alpha$, etc. In a classical model describing the object, each of the nine measurements has a definite value, regardless of which context the measurement is contained in.
 Such a value assignment is then said to be {\it noncontextual}.
-Then, for the set $\{ABC$, $abc$, $\alpha\beta\gamma$, $Aa\alpha$, $Bb\beta$, $Cc\gamma\}$ there can only be an even number of products with assigned value $+1$.
+Thus, for the set $\{ABC$, $abc$, $\alpha\beta\gamma$, $Aa\alpha$, $Bb\beta$, $Cc\gamma\}$ there can be only an even number of products with the assigned value $+1$.
 This holds since assigning $+1$ to all measurements gives six positive products and changing the value assigned to any measurement changes the value of two of the products, since each measurement appears in two of them.

 Defining the expectation value

 we have thus shown the validity of the inequality \cite{Cabello:2008PRL}